Paths To Ministry

 How do I begin the process?
 Your first step is to write to the district superintendent (DS) including your statement of call and request admission to the candidacy process and assignment of a candidacy mentor.
 The DS and district committee will assign a candidacy mentor; the DS office will send you an email invitation, which includes instructions to log in, create a password, and enroll online in candidacy.
 For more information on the candidacy process, please contact the Office of Leadership Development by e-mail or phone 605-990-7796.

-Click here for the checklist and the process for candidates interested in the elder and deacon path and/or in the local licensed pastor path in the Dakotas Conference.
+Click here for information and processes for candidates interested in the elder and deacon path and/or in the local licensed pastor path in the Dakotas Conference.